TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                                 Optionally name of the method can be followed by a threshold value in parentheses, ie ``RecursiveVector(0.05)``.
 For sane values of thresholds see appropriate documentation of each method.
-                                                Default values works well.
+                                                Default values work well.
 This option is not case sensitive.
                                                 It is recommended to use default method or ``HobbitVector`` method. all_paths_raw           False               If True produces one object in PyMOL that holds all paths visualized by raw coordinates.